Jackson Hinkle: MAGA communism

-Left-wing critics have described MAGA communism as an alt-right ideology which seeks to combine aspects of "authoritarian MAGA" with "tankie communism", eschew communism's leftist values, and co-opt socialism; while pro-Israel think tank MEMRI described MAGA communism as a form of Islamism and grouped it as part of the broader white jihad movement.
+Left-wing critics have described MAGA communism as an alt-right ideology which seeks to combine aspects of "authoritarian MAGA" with "tankie communism", eschew communism's leftist values, and co-opt socialism.
 Ana Kasparian of The Young Turks said of MAGA communism: "We should be careful [when discussing MAGA communism], because when you think of Nazis and fascists and how they brought people over to their sides.
 They co-opted socialist rhetoric to bring people in, and then their 'populist' movement was what?
 Extermination."
-Kathleen Hayes, a researcher of Marxist and antisemitic movements, rejected attempts to label MAGA communism as right-wing or far-right but instead described MAGA communists as "[genuine] creatures of the left"; Hayes wrote in the Jewish Journal that MAGA communism appeals to a modern American left that is sympathetic to "Middle Eastern jihadism" and warned that the movement could forge a red–green alliance with Islamists.
-Compact Magazine argued that the MAGA communist movement was a response to broad dissatisfaction amongst the American working class with the traditional left's abandonment of economic issues in favor of cultural politics.

 MAGA communism has been described as lacking ideological consistency and focusing its appeal to people disillusioned with modern American liberalism.
-Daniel HoSang, a professor at Yale University and an expert on modern American right-wing movements, told Motherboard that "it doesn't necessarily mean communism in the literal sense of, say, demanding collective ownership.
+Daniel HoSang, a professor at Yale University and an expert on modern American right-wing movements, said:

+It doesn't necessarily mean communism in the literal sense of, say, demanding collective ownership.
 I think it's meant to be a kind of cultural invocation—a defense from that which the elites want you to believe.
-It suggests something about how people's political moorings are unsettled, and the search to find new bearings."
-Brian Hughes, the associate director of the Polarization and Extremism Research and Innovation Lab (PERIL) at American University, said: "Various figures are trying to take advantage of the moment.
+It suggests something about how people's political moorings are unsettled, and the search to find new bearings.

+Brian Hughes, the associate director of the Polarization and Extremism Research and Innovation Lab (PERIL) at American University, said:

+"Various figures are trying to take advantage of the moment.
 Skull-mask [neo-fascist] networks, and accelerationist networks more broadly, have been juicing MAGA Communism because they like to inhabit odd, esoteric subcultures.
 They're smaller and easier to exploit.
 It helps that MAGA Communism has little ideological consistency, and can vibe with people who want to be edgy, on the political fringe."

+Kathleen Hayes, a former leftist and now Zionist, rejected characterising MAGA communism as right-wing or far-right and instead described MAGA communists as "[genuine] creatures of the left" who repeat Stalinst imagery and Marxist language, although she noted Hinkle seemed likely to cast off the communist label.

 Hinkle's movement has also been placed within the context of an American conservatism that, in the words of Democratic Party strategist David Shor, was getting "really very weird", with The New Republic describing it as a movement that "combined American nationalism with praise for another authoritarian leader despised by most Americans, China's Xi Jinping."

-In March 2025, MSNBC highlighted the Trump-appointed Director of National Intelligence Tulsi Gabbard’s ties to Hinkle and the MAGA communists.